Genealogy Research in Sri Lanka – A startup guide from www.defonseka.com

 - Sites which provide special software and file formats such as familytree maker and Gedcom files, and associated software.

 - Sites which give access to immigration records, shipping registers and others.
-Using these sites, I could find the name of the ship and the exact date my parents travelled to the UK in the 1940s.
+(Using these sites, I did find the name of the ship and the exact date my parents travelled to the UK in the 1940s.)

 Tracking Down Previous Research

 Check with your relatives you talk with or write to if anyone in the family has already done some work on the family history.
-If so, contact this person, or locate a copy of his or her material.
+If so, contact this person and collaborate, or locate a copy of his or her material.
 This is what initially pointed me to the work available in the book ‘The Karava of Sri Lanka’.

 Perhaps your ancestor was interested in compiling a family history and kept records fifty years ago.
 Someone in the family may have saved his notes or the letters he received from other relatives.
 These will be extremely helpful in your research.

 Visits to family cemeteries will give you a great deal of information.
 Ask in your interviews and letters where various family members are buried.
-As you visit each cemetery, examine each tombstone carefully and photograph the probable family graves.
+As you visit each cemetery, examine each tombstone carefully and photograph the graves which contain the family names and probable family graves.
 Tombstones will reveal date of birth and death, but will rarely indicate any connections between the people.
 Copy information from each stone and look for other family members or associated families buried nearby.
 You will need to speak to relatives to make the connections between the names.

 Document your sources: